-- an introduction to TA’ing at Brown by the Dean of the College and the Dean of the Graduate School,
+- an introduction to TA’ing at Brown by the Dean of the Graduate School,

-- hands-on, interactive workshops on teaching the first days of class
+- hands-on, interactive workshops on inclusive teaching for the first days of class

 In conjunction with these orientations, the Center offers a certificate and workshop series addressing instructional strategies and preparing for the academic job market.
 See the Sheridan Center calendar for this year’s dates and topics.